pharo-vcs/iceberg/README.md

 In the left pane you can see the list of all known repositories, you can add new repositories and you can *synchronize* a repository (see 'Synchronize Repository' section).

+#### Adding new repositories
+On top of the repositories panel you will see two actions that allow you to add new repositories to the Iceberg registry.
+You can either create a new repository by cloning a remote repository (such as `git@github.com:username/projectname.git`) or you can add a local repository (which you have previously cloned).

+##### Clone new repository
-When creating a repository you can set:
+To clone a new repository you have to provide:
 - The URL of a remote repository.
 Currently we support only SCP URLs (i.e. an URL with the form `[user@]host:filename`, frequently `git@github.com:username/projectname.git`), and therefore it is mandatory to have an SSH key to login to your repository.
-- Optionally, select the location in your local disk for the local repository.
-If you have already a local repository, you can select it here.
-If not, you can leave this empty and Iceberg will create a local repository in the default location ("iceberg-cache").
+- Optionally, select the location in your disk for the local repository.
+If you leave this emptoy, Iceberg will create a local repository in the default location (named `iceberg-cache`).
 - Optionally you can select a subdirectory of your git repository in which your Pharo code is stored.
+By default it is the root of the repository, but frequently people prefere to put their code under `src` or `mc` (the latter is for historical reasons).

+##### Add local Repository
+To add an existing local repository you have to provide:
+- Select the location in your disk where you have a previously cloned git repository.
-By default it is the root of the repository, but you can change it.
+- Optionally you can select a subdirectory of your git repository in which your Pharo code is stored.
+By default it is the root of the repository, but frequently people prefere to put their code under `src` or `mc` (the latter is for historical reasons).

+#### Packages Panel
 In the right pane you will see an overview of the current status of the selected repository: which packages are known to that repository and the status of each one.
 The status of a package can be one of:
 - The package has changes in the image that could (should) be saved (commited) to the (local) repository.
 - There are new versions (commits) of the package in a remote repository, that could (should) be incorporated into the image (i.e. *update* the package to a newer commit).